 You must also consider the other costs of owning Chesapeake Bay Retriever puppies.
 For example, you must be able to cover veterinary costs such as vaccines, worming medicine, and heartworm medicine, among others.
 As an active and intelligent breed, you may also invest in dog training classes or even dog sports to keep your pooch mentally on the go.

 There are many things to consider when buying your Chesapeake Bay Retriever puppies.
 First, double-check the reputation of the breeder.
 Do they have any testimonials?
 Are there negative reviews?
 Take these into consideration before proceeding with your purchase.
 If the breeder has a good reputation, do they also carry out health screenings on their dogs?
 Chesapeakes are prone to inheritable diseases such as hip dysplasia, progressive retinal atrophy, and degenerative myelopathy.
-Make sure that your puppy is clear of these potentially devastating diseases before buying.
+Ensure your puppy is clear of these potentially devastating diseases before buying.
 The breeder must be able to provide proof of these tests.
 Similarly, the breeder should provide you with a written contract when you buy your puppy, and should provide you with a puppy pack if you need one.

 Lastly, we do not endorse buying puppies from pet shops or puppy mills.
 Always do your research and support rescue centers or reputable breeders instead.

 On average, Chesapeakes may have an average litter size of 7 to 10 puppies.
 However, information on the specific litter size of the Chesapeake is scarce, and this may not reflect the true average number of Chesapeake Bay Retriever puppies.
 Generally speaking, the litter size of any breed varies depending on the dam’s age, size, health, and fertility.
 Litter sizes and quality will also depend on the stud’s sperm quality.